flamerged/flamerged/README.md

 ## Things I am working on right now

-- Building a small app for upcoming event using flutter
+- I got two projects in the pipepline that I want to bring to production, have not yet decided which to focus on, though
 - Working on Shillcoin with my flatmate
 - Polishing my UI/UX skills using Whimsical and Figma

 ## What I am learning

 - Improving my MERN skills with some online courses and building small projects
-- Vue, Svelte and Flutter
+- Graphl as a nice addition to the MERN stack
-- I like Python too, so might go back to "automating the boring stuff"
+- I plan to add a bit to my frontend stack by learning vue and svelte in the future

 ## Some stats